katendeglory/strapi-provider-google-resize/README.md

 # strapi-provider-upload-google-cloud-resize

-This is just an extension of the amazing original project available here 👉
+This is an extension of the amazing original project available here 👇

 [strapi-provider-upload-google-cloud-storage](https://www.npmjs.com/package/strapi-provider-upload-google-cloud-storage)